Homemade Bath Soap

 What You Need:

 For this batch, I used Dr. Bronner's Peppermint Castile soap.
 I didn't have any homemade hand soap on hand, but the possibilities are endless when it comes to what kind of soap you could make.
 How about even mixing two of your favorite scents together?
-You could even add essential oils or fragrances too.
-It would even be a fun older kids projects to do and they could make gifts for friends and teachers!
+You could even add essential oils or fragrances, too.
+It would even be a fun project for older kids to do and they could make gifts for friends and teachers!